VladimirP1/esp-gyrologger/README.md

 * [USB-C breakout board](https://aliexpress.ru/item/1005002795893679.html)

 #### Option 2 - JLCPCB PCBA order

-Although the previous version of this PCB has been manufacted and assembled by hand, found bugs were fixed in this version, no guarantees that this version is bug-free.
+Four-layer 11 x 14 mm PCB with esp32-c3, 3.3v ldo and either bmi160 or lsm6dsr gyro.
+The side with the components can be submerged in epoxy, making the logger almost a perfect 11x14x2.5mm cube, so it is easier to glue to a camera.

 <img src="img/esplog_front.jpg" width="320"></img>
 <img src="img/esplog_back.jpg" width="320"></img>

+Although the previous version of this PCB has been manufacted and assembled by hand, found bugs were fixed in this version, no guarantees that this version is bug-free.

 [EasyEDA project](https://oshwlab.com/vladimir.pinchuk01/gyro-logger-esp32c3_copy)